junxit/us-congress-bills-117/metadata.md

 - 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2022-07-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 443.
+- 2022-12-01 — Amendment SA 6504 agreed to in Senate by Unanimous Consent.
+- 2022-12-01 — Amendment SA 6504 proposed by Senator King for Senator McConnell. (consideration: CR S6947; text: CR S6947) In the nature of a substitute.
+- 2022-12-01 — Measure laid before Senate by unanimous consent. (consideration: CR S6946-6947)
+- 2022-12-01 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S6947)
+- 2022-12-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S6947)
+- 2022-12-01 — Senate amendment agreed to: Amendment SA 6504 agreed to in Senate by Unanimous Consent.
+- 2022-12-01 — Senate amendment proposed (on the floor): Amendment SA 6504 proposed by Senator King for Senator McConnell.
+- 2022-12-01 — Senate amendment submitted
+- 2022-12-01 — The committee substitute withdrawn by Unanimous Consent.